How to Get from Baku to Sheki & Things To Do in Sheki

 If you’re looking to see another side of Azerbaijan after the capital, then travelling from Baku to Sheki and exploring this small town is a great thing to add to your Azerbaijan itinerary!

-Are you planning on going from Baku to Sheki?
-Or have you been recently?
+Are you planning on visiting Azerbaijan?
+Have any questios?
 Let us know in the comments below!

 Like It?
 Pin It!